UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 <details><summary><strong>macOS</strong></summary>
 First, install <a href="https://brew.sh/">Homebrew</a> if you haven't already.
 If <code>brew -v</code> shows some version numbers, then you've set it up correctly.

+It may help to run `brew tap dart-lang/dart` first.

 Then, install Dart 2.13.4:

 <pre>